matthewsolc66/resume/README.md

 | [GitHub](https://github.com/matthewsolc66 "GitHub") |

 My name is Matthew Solc.
 I am a graduate of Skyline High School in Longmont.
-I am in the STEM (Science, Technology, Engineering, and Math) Academy.
+I was in the STEM (Science, Technology, Engineering, and Math) Academy.
 The summer of Freshman year I completed my ACMT (Apple Certified Mac Technician) Certification and Sophomore summer I re-certified with ACMT and ACiT (Apple Certified iOS Technician).
+Skyline did not offer many automotive classes, so all my experience is self taught.

 I am interested in working in Computer Science and Software Development.
 I have learned several programming languages, including Python, Ruby, Ruby on Rails, HTML5, and C++.
 I have learned the Linux Command Line and am very comfortable using it.
-I have set up my own system using Arch Linux.
-I am always looking to learn new things and new ways to apply my current skills.
+I have set up my own systems using Arch Linux and Gentoo.

+I am also interested in working in the automotive world.
+I have become very self reliant when it comes to cars.
+My first car, a 2007 Saab 93, fell victim to a strong rainstorm and suffered engine flooding.
+I was able to fix it after clearing out the intake, cylinders and exhaust.
+I also installed a new starter which in a Saab, is no small feat.
+I came across a second car, a 2005 Acura TL, which I have been putting work into non stop.
+Cold air intake, new alternator, new brake rotors, calipers, and pads.
+I am very hands on with my vehicles and am never going to stop learning new things.

 Past Employment
 ------